Learn How You Could Be Eligible for Dual Dutch Citizenship

 The Netherlands is fully part of the European Union.
 This means that a citizen of the Netherlands is also a citizen of the EU, and can travel and reside freely in any of the member states of the EU.

 Dual citizenship is permitted but on a limited basis.
-See Dutch Dual Citizenship for further information.
+Download the guide below to read more about who is eligible to apply for Dutch Dual Citizenship.

 Dutch Dual Citizenship

 Dual citizenship is allowed in the following limited circumstances:

 - those who obtained dual citizenship at birth;

 - those who acquire Dutch citizenship through the option procedure (see below);

 - those who acquire Dutch citizenship through naturalization who obtain an exemption from the requirement to renounce the prior citizenship (see naturalization);

 - Dutch citizens to naturalize in another country who are exempt from the loss of nationality rule.

 Dutch citizens may lose their Dutch citizenship through long residence abroad while having more than one citizenship or acquisition or another citizenship.

 Before January 1, 1985, Dutch citizens lost their citizenship where they were born outside the Kingdom of the Netherlands, lived for an uninterrupted period of 10 years outside the Kingdom after reaching age 21 and did not submit notification that they wished to retain Dutch citizenship before the 10 year period was up.
 This was applicable to Dutch citizens born abroad before January 1, 1954.